Charlie Wilson (Texas politician): U.S. Congress

-As for domestic policy, Wilson ceaselessly championed for the individual's rights, especially women's and minorities' rights.
+On domestic policy, Wilson championed women's and minorities' rights.
 He continuously voted pro-choice and fought voting discrimination against African Americans.
 Women and African Americans were two of his largest constituent bases.
-Wilson respected his district's female vote so much that in 1974 he used the League of Women Voters to pass the Safe Drinking Water Act.
-In addition to supporting women's rights legislation, Wilson broke Washington tradition and hired female staffers.
-Although Wilson never had a female chief of staff, his office was filled with women who tirelessly helped the congressman.
-"Charlie's Angels", as they were commonly called, handled constituent problems for Wilson to ensure none of his constituents lacked in aid and support.
-Wilson's staff quickly drew the attention of his colleagues and media.
+In 1974, Wilson used the League of Women Voters to pass the Safe Drinking Water Act.
+In addition to supporting women's rights legislation, Wilson broke Washington tradition and was among the first members of Congress to hire female staff.
+While Wilson never had a female chief of staff, his office was filled with women, who came to be known as "Charlie's Angels."
+Wilson's female staff handled constituent issues, ensuring that they never lacked aid and support.
+Wilson's female staff members drew the attention of his colleagues and media.
 Although rumors of scandals surrounded Wilson's office, Wilson emphatically insisted that his staff should be respected and their diligent work for the representative enabled them to have freedom to work independently of Wilson.

-Wilson worked on improving Americans' lives, especially those of the underprivileged.
-Wilson lobbied against business interests to maintain a $3.35 per hour minimum wage.
-Wilson also sought to increase Medicare and Medicaid funding for the elderly, underprivileged and veterans, and gained funding to open the Veterans Affairs Hospital in Lufkin, Texas.
-Wilson avidly supported the individual rights to own firearms.
-This support created tension between Wilson and his sister Sharon Allison, but they reached an agreement that Allison would leave Wilson alone about his views on firearms, and Wilson would support Allison's pro-choice agenda.
+Wilson lobbied against business interests to maintain a $3.35 per hour minimum wage, sought an increase in Medicare and Medicaid funding for the elderly, underprivileged, and veterans, and gained funding that was used to open the Veterans Affairs Hospital in Lufkin, Texas.
+Wilson avidly supported the individual right to own firearms, which caused tension between Wilson and his sister Sharon Allison, who opposed such rights.
+But they reached an agreement that Allison would leave Wilson alone about his views on firearms, and Wilson would continue to support Allison's pro-choice agenda.

 Wilson achieved a measure of success through his horse trading capabilities.
-Speaker of the House Tip O'Neill appointed Wilson to the United States House Committee on Ethics in 1980 to help protect Representative John Murtha, Jr. from investigations during the Abscam scandal.
-In return for Wilson's appointment to this committee, O'Neill also gave him a coveted spot on the Kennedy Center Board of Trustees.
-Wilson also gained a position on the House Defense Appropriations subcommittee.
-This appointment enabled Wilson to funnel support money for Somoza in Nicaragua and support Mujahideen efforts to oust the Soviets from Afghanistan.
+In 1980, then Speaker of the House Tip O'Neill appointed Wilson to the United States House Committee on Ethics to help protect Representative John Murtha from investigations during the Abscam scandal.
+In return for Wilson's appointment to this committee, O'Neill awarded him a coveted spot on the Kennedy Center's board of trustees.
+Wilson also was appointed to the House Defense Appropriations subcommittee, which enabled Wilson to funnel support to then Nicaraguan President Anastasio Somoza Debayle and to Mujahideen rebels in Afghanistan, which sought to oust occupying Soviet forces.

+In July 1979, after President Jimmy Carter asked for the resignations of his entire cabinet following his "Malaise" speech, which ultimately led to Carter only accepting five resignations, Wilson was quoted as saying, "Good grief, they're cutting down the biggest trees and keeping the monkeys!"

+Wilson thoroughly enjoyed his job and always sought to "take care of the home folks."
+On October 8, 1996, he announced his resignation from Congress.